Doonesbury by Garry Trudeau for March 06, 2011

 20. Missing large

-phdtogo about 13 years ago
+phdtogo over 13 years ago

 One 4th of July, about 3-4 years ago, I took my family to a park and the locale Nat’l Guard unit was present to display their gear and Humvees.
 They were just returned from a 1 year deployment in Iraq.
 My wife and I noticed that these young men in their 20’s were much more mature than their contemporaries.
 Focused, disciplined and mannered (at least in the public eye :-)